graybealski/cf-conventions-work/FAQ.md

 ## Rich technical questions about CF

-These questions address big picture concepts included in CF.
+The detailed and big picture concepts in CF.

 * [My data variables have an unusual coordinate axis, how do I describe it?](coordinate_axis_unusual)
 * [How can I describe a file with multiple time coordinates (e.g., run time AND valid or forecast time)?](coordinate_axis_time)